bibek22/blog/content/maths/quick-take-on-differential-geometry.md

 *I've committed all sorts of mathematical sins with this post.
-This is just supposed to be a very very quick rundown of mathematical preliminaries that forms the basis of spacetime in the general theory of relativity*
+This is just supposed to be a very very quick rundown of mathematical preliminaries that forms the basis of spacetime in the general theory of relativity.*

 Lengths, area, volume, curvature, rate of change etc are some of the things that we are interested to study in geometry.
 We have a good handle on those when the